Automatic-Case-Investigator/ACI_Training_Experiment/README.md

 ## 2. Multi-Judge Evaluation

-Multiple LLM judges independently evaluate the generated responses using consistent criteria:
+While LLM-based test oracle is not completely error free, represntative information can still be gathered by aggregating multiple LLM judges.
+In this stage, multiple LLM judges are employed to independently evaluate the generated responses using consistent criteria:

 **Evaluation Criteria**:
 - SOC knowledge depth and accuracy